wnsghl6272/BitSniff/README.md

 ## Testing

 ### Unit Tests
-We use Vitest for unit testing.
+Used Vitest for unit testing.
 Here's an example of a test for the Loader component:

 ```tsx
 // src/components/ui/loader.test.tsx